ffe4/scrapy/docs/topics/request-response.rst

 --------------------------------------------------------

-The errback of a request is a function that will be called when an exception is raise while processing it.
+The errback of a request is a function that will be called when an exception is raised while processing it.

-It receives a :exc:`~twisted.python.failure.Failure` as first parameter and can be used to track connection establishment timeouts, DNS errors etc.
+It receives a :exc:`~twisted.python.failure.Failure` as its first parameter and can be used to track connection establishment timeouts, DNS errors etc.

 Here's an example spider logging all errors and catching some specific